 , and Parent

-relationships are maintained according to the contour retrieval method, all the contours are detected as expected.
-Note that the Previous
+relationships are maintained, according to the contour-retrieval method, as all the contours are detected.
+As expected, the Previous

 of the first contour area is -1.
 And the contours which do not have any Parent